Frequently Asked Questions

 Why should I see a Periodontist for dental implants, and not my general dentist?

-A Periodontist, like Dr. Scharf, is an expert in the structures that support a tooth – the same structures that will support your dental implant.
+A Periodontist, like Dr. David R. Scharf, is an expert in the structures that support a tooth – the same structures that will support your dental implant.
 That makes them specially qualified to provide dental implants that are placed correctly and ensure that they are healing well and integrating with the bone as they should be.
 This expertise comes in handy especially if you require tissue regeneration or treatment for gum disease before implants can be placed.
 In these cases, a general dentist should refer you to a periodontist anyway.

 Periodontists are required to complete extra schooling that includes dental implantology and understand that thorough planning is essential for successful implants.
 This includes proper diagnosis, 3D imaging to assess the quality and quantity of the bone, address gum disease, and a complete treatment plan covering the entire process from beginning to end.
 Implants can fail as a result of poor placement, but periodontists have the equipment and skills to place, or save a failing implant, when general dentists cannot.